brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 26 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:39:19
+- Timestamp: 12-19-2023 13:54:09
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 92
+- BHT Word Count: 77
-- BHT Commentary Usage: 44.78%
+- BHT Commentary Usage: 50.85%
-- BHT Quality Score: 2.0243412341994484
+- BHT Quality Score: 1.9768812807275555
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (67):
+- ChatGPT injected words (59):
-	['a', 'actually', 'affection', 'almost', 'and', 'as', 'at', 'be', 'beloved', 'between', 'but', 'church', 'concern', 'congregations', 'death', 'deeply', 'epaphroditus', 'exemplifies', 'exists', 'family', 'felt', 'flock', 'for', 'grief', 'he', 'him', 'his', 'hometown', 'how', 'in', 'just', 'letter', 'longing', 'love', 'merely', 'ministers', 'mutual', 'not', 'of', 'or', 'out', 'overwhelmed', 'pastor', 'philippi', 'philippians', 'point', 'present', 'receive', 's', 'saddened', 'see', 'sympathy', 'tender', 'that', 'the', 'their', 'them', 'they', 'this', 'thought', 'to', 'troubled', 'true', 'was', 'with', 'would', 'yearned']
+	['a', 'after', 'akin', 'all', 'and', 'as', 'being', 'but', 'christ', 'church', 'city', 'concerned', 'death', 'deep', 'demonstrates', 'distress', 'earnest', 'epaphroditus', 'even', 'experienced', 'flock', 'for', 'from', 'gethsemane', 'greatly', 'grief', 'he', 'heaviness', 'him', 'his', 'in', 'is', 'it', 'its', 'longed', 'longing', 'members', 'messenger', 'near', 'not', 'of', 'only', 'pastor', 'philippi', 'philippians', 'sign', 'someone', 'the', 'their', 'them', 'this', 'to', 'troubled', 'true', 'was', 'well', 'who', 'with', 'yearning']
-- ChatGPT injected words (significant words only) (37):
+- ChatGPT injected words (significant words only) (29):
-	['actually', 'affection', 'beloved', 'church', 'concern', 'congregations', 'death', 'deeply', 'epaphroditus', 'exemplifies', 'exists', 'family', 'felt', 'flock', 'grief', 'hometown', 'letter', 'longing', 'love', 'merely', 'ministers', 'mutual', 'overwhelmed', 'pastor', 'philippi', 'philippians', 'point', 'present', 'receive', 's', 'saddened', 'sympathy', 'tender', 'thought', 'troubled', 'true', 'yearned']
+	['akin', 'christ', 'church', 'city', 'concerned', 'death', 'deep', 'demonstrates', 'distress', 'earnest', 'epaphroditus', 'experienced', 'flock', 'gethsemane', 'greatly', 'grief', 'heaviness', 'longed', 'longing', 'members', 'messenger', 'near', 'pastor', 'philippi', 'philippians', 'sign', 'troubled', 'true', 'yearning']

 ### Logs
-- Attempt 1 BHT: His longing for them to receive the letter was actually present, as he felt overwhelmed with grief at the thought of how saddened they would be.
-His concern was not just out of affection, but out of a true pastor's love for his flock.
-Epaphroditus was deeply troubled, almost to the point of death, and he yearned to see his beloved church in Philippi, not merely his hometown or family.
-This mutual love and sympathy between him and the Philippians exemplifies the tender affection that exists between ministers and their congregations.
+- Attempt 1 BHT: The apostle Paul writes that Epaphroditus, the messenger from the Philippians, longed after them all.
+Epaphroditus felt a deep yearning to be with the church in Philippi, as reflected in the use of the past tense for his longing.
+He was not only longing for the city of Philippi, but for the church and all its members.
+The distress he felt was akin to the heaviness Christ experienced in Gethsemane.
+Epaphroditus was greatly troubled and even near death because he knew his illness would cause distress to the Philippians.
+This demonstrates the sign of a true pastor, someone who is concerned for the well-being and grief of their flock.
-- 🔄 Philippians 2:26 (attempt 1, 92 words, 44.78% quotes quality score: 2.0243412341994484, V2 normalized quality score: 58.65, commentator tiers 1-3: 33.95%, 26.45%, 39.6%)
+- 🔄 Philippians 2:26 (attempt 1, 110 words, 45.07% quotes quality score: 2.0400158900371688, V2 normalized quality score: 59.17, commentator tiers 1-3: 34.56%, 27.75%, 37.68%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: His longing for them to receive the letter was actually present, as he felt overwhelmed with grief at the thought of how saddened they would be.
-His concern was not just out of affection, but out of a true pastor's love for his flock.
-Epaphroditus was deeply troubled, almost to the point of death, and he yearned to see his beloved church in Philippi, not merely his hometown or family.
-This mutual love and sympathy between him and the Philippians exemplifies the tender affection that exists between ministers and their congregations.
+- Attempt 2 BHT: Epaphroditus, the messenger from the Philippians, longed after them all with a deep and earnest yearning.
+He was not only longing for the city of Philippi, but for the church and all its members.
+His distress was akin to the heaviness Christ experienced in Gethsemane, as it greatly troubled him and he was even near death.
+This demonstrates the sign of a true pastor, someone who is concerned for the well-being and grief of their flock.
-- 🔄 Philippians 2:26 (attempt 2, 92 words, 44.78% quotes quality score: 2.0243412341994484, V2 normalized quality score: 58.65, commentator tiers 1-3: 33.95%, 26.45%, 39.6%)
+- 🔄 Philippians 2:26 (attempt 2, 77 words, 50.85% quotes quality score: 1.9768812807275555, V2 normalized quality score: 57.07, commentator tiers 1-3: 33.21%, 25.97%, 40.81%)
-	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: Epaphroditus, in his role as a true pastor, longed for the Philippians to receive the letter, showing his deep concern for their well-being.
-He was so troubled and heavyhearted, almost to the point of death, because he knew how saddened they would be upon hearing about his sickness.
-His longing was not for his hometown or family, but for the church in Philippi, exemplifying the strong bond between a minister and their congregation.
-This mutual love and tender affection showcased their genuine care for one another.
+- Attempt 3 BHT: Epaphroditus, the messenger from the Philippians, deeply longed to be with them.
+He was not only longing for the city of Philippi, but for the church and all its members.
+His distress was comparable to the heaviness Christ experienced in Gethsemane, as it greatly troubled him to the point of near death.
+This highlights the true nature of a pastor, someone who cares deeply and is concerned for the well-being and grief of their flock.
-- 🔄 Philippians 2:26 (attempt 3, 87 words, 45.45% quotes quality score: 1.883796883825441, V2 normalized quality score: 53.98, commentator tiers 1-3: 30.18%, 28.2%, 41.62%)
+- 🔄 Philippians 2:26 (attempt 3, 76 words, 50.0% quotes quality score: 1.9383120076427498, V2 normalized quality score: 55.79, commentator tiers 1-3: 32.17%, 27.34%, 40.48%)
+	- VERSE_REF FOUND IN BHT!
+- Attempt 4 BHT: Epaphroditus, the messenger from the Philippians, yearned to be with them all.
+His deep longing extended to the church and its members, causing him great distress similar to the heaviness that weighed on Christ in Gethsemane.
+This genuine concern exemplifies the heart of a true pastor, who is not only attentive to the physical well-being of the flock but also deeply empathizes with their sorrows.
+Epaphroditus' love for the Philippians reflects the mutual affection and sympathy that characterized the early churches.
+- 🔄 Philippians 2:26 (attempt 4, 82 words, 42.19% quotes quality score: 1.789655226137421, V2 normalized quality score: 50.85, commentator tiers 1-3: 34.67%, 25.42%, 39.9%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: Epaphroditus, deeply saddened and full of heaviness, longed for the Philippians to receive the letter and was eager to return to them.
-His distress was so great that he was almost overcome by grief.
-His concern for their well-being went beyond mere affection, reflecting the heart of a true pastor.
-This vividly demonstrates the profound love and mutual affection between a minister and their congregation, exemplifying the deep bond that exists within a church community.
+- Attempt 5 BHT: Epaphroditus, the messenger from the Philippians, deeply longed to be reunited with them.
+He not only yearned for the city of Philippi, but also for the church and its members.
+His distress was akin to the heaviness Christ experienced in the garden of Gethsemane, greatly troubling him to the point of near death.
+This displays the genuine care and concern of a true pastor, who empathizes with the sorrows of the flock and seeks to alleviate their anxieties.
-- 🔄 Philippians 2:26 (attempt 4, 76 words, 38.6% quotes quality score: 1.997784612019767, V2 normalized quality score: 57.77, commentator tiers 1-3: 32.94%, 29.27%, 37.79%)
+- 🔄 Philippians 2:26 (attempt 5, 78 words, 39.66% quotes quality score: 1.7716904691874893, V2 normalized quality score: 50.25, commentator tiers 1-3: 31.26%, 27.98%, 40.75%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: Epaphroditus, overwhelmed with heavy grief, longed and yearned for the Philippians.
-His deep distress stemmed from the understanding of how greatly they would be saddened upon hearing about his sickness.
-His longing was not for his hometown or family, but for the church in Philippi.
-This heartfelt longing exemplifies the deep love and tender affection that existed between ministers and their congregations in the early churches.
-Epaphroditus' genuine care and concern for the Philippians emphasizes the true pastoral nature within him.
-- 🔄 Philippians 2:26 (attempt 5, 81 words, 39.34% quotes quality score: 1.8989161521595017, V2 normalized quality score: 54.48, commentator tiers 1-3: 35.3%, 25.94%, 38.77%)
-	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- ✅ Philippians 2:26 bht prompt v0.7 (92 words, 44.78% quotes)
+- ✅ Philippians 2:26 bht prompt v0.8 (77 words, 50.85% quotes)
-- quality score: 2.0243412341994484, V2 normalized quality score: 58.65, commentator tiers 1-3: 33.95%, 26.45%, 39.6%)
+- quality score: 1.9768812807275555, V2 normalized quality score: 57.07, commentator tiers 1-3: 33.21%, 25.97%, 40.81%)